 How do I use my QSEHRA and tax credit?

 You should use your QSEHRA to help pay for your health coverage during the year.
-If the Marketplace found you or your family eligible for savings, you should use less of your tax credit when you’re asked by the Marketplace how much you want to use.
+If the Marketplace found you or your family eligible for savings, you should use less of the tax credit when you’re asked by the Marketplace how much you want to use.

 Try to limit the amount of tax credit you use, unless you can’t afford coverage without using some or all of it.
-If you don't limit your tax credit now, you may have to pay some or all of it back when you file your federal income tax return – that's when your final income for the year, as well as the amount of QSEHRA your employer offered, will be compared to the amount of tax credit you used during the year.
+If you don't limit your tax credit now, you’ll have to pay the difference back when you file your federal taxes—that's when your final income for the year, as well as the amount of QSEHRA your employer offered, will be compared to the amount of tax credit you used during the year.

-To reduce your chances of having to pay back some or all of your tax credit when you file your federal income tax return, lower the tax credit amount you use for the rest of your plan year.
-Your employer must report the QSEHRA amount they offered you to the IRS.
+To reduce your chances of having to pay back the tax credit you used when you file your federal taxes, lower the tax credit amount you use for the rest of your plan year.
+Your employer must report the QSEHRA amount they offered you to the Internal Revenue Service.
 Your QSEHRA amount will affect the amount of tax credit you’re eligible for at the end of the year.
-You may have to pay back some or all of the tax credit you used when you file your federal income tax return the next year.
+You may have to pay back some or all of the tax credit you used when you file your federal taxes the next year.

 What if I'm not eligible for the tax credit?